Non-Whole-Hand Movements in Thumbposition

 Extending down to the thumb (rather than shifting) gives us the enormous advantage of being able to find our new position before we actually need it.
-In the above examples we can stretch back our thumb during the preceding notes, which converts what could have been a very fast position change into an effortless and calmly-prepared extension.
-Unfortunately we cannot do this when we are going upwards because we can’t place the higher finger on the string anticipatedly (it would sound!).
+In the above examples, we can stretch back our thumb during the preceding notes, which converts what could have been a very fast position change into an effortless and calmly-prepared extension.
+Unfortunately, we cannot do this when we are going upwards because we can’t place the higher finger on the string anticipatedly (it would sound!).

 CRAWLING ACROSS STRINGS TO AVOID LARGE SHIFTS ON ONE STRING

 Because of the great ease with which we can open up our fingers away from the thumb, we can sometimes use this crawling technique as a magical way to avoid large leaps up one string.
-For a passage which involves a large difficult or rapid interval, instead of playing it all on one string, we can sometimes finger it in such a way that we simply stretch up (at a well-chosen moment) from the thumb to a note on the lower string which becomes our “stepping stone” to take us effortlessly to the high position on the higher string that we subsequently (ultimately) need.
+For a passage that involves a large difficult or rapid interval, instead of playing it all on one string, we can sometimes finger it in such a way that we simply stretch up (at a well-chosen moment) from the thumb to a note on the lower string which becomes our “stepping stone” to take us effortlessly to the high position on the higher string that we subsequently (ultimately) need.

-Most often the rest of the hand will move up after the extension into a normal (unextended) position but at other times however we might go straight from one extension to another, without playing any note in the “contracted” (or relaxed) position.
+Most often the rest of the hand will move up after the extension into a normal (unextended) position but at other times, however, we might go straight from one extension to another, without playing any note in the “contracted” (or relaxed) position.
 We could call these fingerings “turbo crawls”.
 Musical examples will illustrate this better than any verbal explanations:

-This technique is especially useful in orchestral music because in orchestras, unlike in the solo and chamber repertoire, there are so many other people playing at at the same time that we often cannot hear our shifts (glissandi) well enough to be really sure about when we have arrived at our destination note.
+This technique is especially useful in orchestral music because in orchestras, unlike in the solo and chamber repertoire, there are so many other people playing at the same time that we often cannot hear our shifts (glissandi) well enough to be really sure about when we have arrived at our destination note.
 And whenever we can’t hear our shifts, the margin of error can suddenly become unacceptably high (in other words we can be miles away from the right note at the end of the shift).
-The orchestral music of Richard Strauss, with its combination of loud volume with fast virtuoso passages flying up into the stratosphere, gives innumerable examples in which this type of fingering can be a real life-saver.
+The orchestral music of Richard Strauss, with its combination of loud volume with fast virtuoso passages flying up into the stratosphere, gives innumerable examples in which this type of fingering can be a real lifesaver.
 Here are some more examples, all taken from his tone poem “Ein Heldenleben”

-Of course this technique requires a little bit more “maths”, a little more brainwork, than just trying to play it all on one string.
+Of course, this technique requires a little bit more “maths”, a little more brainwork, than just trying to play it all on one string.
 Using a stretch up to the lower string to get “into position”, converts what was an intellectually simple (but physically difficult) leap, into a slightly more complex mathematical equation that is however considerably easier from a physical point of view.

-The first excerpt from the above line of “crawling” examples illustrates the simplest first step of the crawling process.
+The first excerpt from the above examples illustrates the simplest first step of the crawling process.
 There, an extension is followed by the simple relaxation of the hand into its new resting posture in the new position.
-The second and third examples in the above line illustrate some “turbo crawls” in which the initial extension, rather than being followed by a contraction is followed by another extension.
+The second and third examples in the above line illustrate “turbo crawls” in which the initial extension, rather than being followed by a contraction is followed by another extension.

 Here is some practice material for our mixed Non-Whole-Hand movements (assorted contractions, extensions and snakes):

-Mixed Non-Whole-Hand Movements: Studies
+Mixed Non-Whole-Hand Movements: STUDIES

-Mixed Non-Whole-Hand Movements: Repertoire Excerpts
+Mixed Non-Whole-Hand Movements: REPERTOIRE EXCERPTS